MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 #### Can I use this option for data operations I perform within a plug-in?

 Yes, but only when the plug-in is running in the context of a user who has the `prvByPassPlugins` privilege.
-For the Organization Service, set the optional `BypassCustomPluginExecution` parameter on the class derived from [OrganizationRequest Class](xref:Microsoft.Xrm.Sdk.OrganizationRequest).
+For plug-ins, set the optional `BypassCustomPluginExecution` parameter on the class derived from [OrganizationRequest Class](xref:Microsoft.Xrm.Sdk.OrganizationRequest).
 You cannot use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> or <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> classes in a plug-in.

 #### What about asychronous plug-in steps, asynchronous workflows and flows?